purplnay/easy-api-test/README.md

   wss.on('connection', ws => {
     // Listen to socket message events
     ws.on('message', data => {
-      // Send 'You said :' followed by the message. ws.send(`You said: ${data.toString()}`)
+      // Send 'You said: ' followed by the message. ws.send(`You said: ${data.toString()}`)
     })
   })